stashed/docs/docs/addons/elasticsearch/overview.md

 10. The backup Job reads necessary information to connect with the database from the `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

 11. Then, the Job dumps the targeted database and uploads the output to the backend.
-Stash pipes the output of dump command to uploading process.
-Hence, backup Job does not require a large volume to hold the entire dump output.
+Stash stores dumped files temporarily before uploading into the backend.
+Hence, you should provide a PVC while installing Elasticsearch addon.

 12. Finally, when the backup is complete, the Job sends Prometheus metrics to the Pushgateway running inside Stash operator pod.
 It also updates the `BackupSession` and `Repository` status to reflect the backup procedure.